-Credit unions are not-for-profit-cooperatives that are owned by their members.
+Credit unions are not-for-profit cooperatives that are owned by their members.
 Eligibility to join a credit union is limited to those persons who fall within a credit union’s field of membership.
-Because there are no stockholders to satisfy, credit unions direct their income back to their members in the form of lower fees, higher rates of return and improved products and services.
+Because there are no stockholders to satisfy, credit unions direct their income back to their members in the form of lower fees, higher rates of return, and improved products and services.

-All credit unions members, regardless of the size of their accounts or amounts they borrow, are entitled to an equal voice in the operation of their credit union.
-And, credit unions are governed by unpaid, volunteer board of directors who are elected from and by the membership of the credit union.
+All credit union members, regardless of the size of their accounts or amounts they borrow, are entitled to an equal voice in the operation of their credit union.
+And, credit unions are governed by an unpaid, volunteer board of directors who are elected from and by the membership of the credit union.

 The County Federal Credit Union was originally organized as Loring Federal Credit Union in 1956 to serve military and civilians that worked at Loring Air Force Base.
 Joseph Bouchard Jr. was hired as the credit union’s first full-time manager in 1958.
 In 1964, Loring Federal Credit Union reached 2 million in assets, making it the largest credit union in the state.
 Holy Rosary Credit Union merged with Loring Federal Credit Union in 1969, making the first Department of Defense credit union to expand into the local community.
-The following decade brought six other mergers with Loring Federal Credit Union: ACAP Federal Credit Union, Maine Sugar Industries Federal Credit Union, Limestone-Caswell Federal Credit Union, Presque Isle Federal Credit Union, Pamsong Federal Credit Union and MPG Federal Credit Union.
+The following decade brought six other mergers with Loring Federal Credit Union: ACAP Federal Credit Union, Maine Sugar Industries Federal Credit Union, Limestone-Caswell Federal Credit Union, Presque Isle Federal Credit Union, Pamsong Federal Credit Union, and MPG Federal Credit Union.

-In 1975, The County Federal Credit Union was one of the first credit unions to go on-line with The Maine Credit Union League’s data center.
-The County Federal Credit Union was also the first credit union to offer share draft accounts.
+In 1975, The County Federal Credit Union was one of the first credit unions to go online with The Maine Credit Union League’s data center.
+The County Federal Credit Union was the first credit union to offer share draft accounts.
 The first share draft to clear the system was written by Patrick St. Peter.

 A name change to The County Federal Credit Union would take place in 1983 to better represent the communities the credit union was serving.
 In 1988, Joseph Bouchard Jr. retired and was replaced by Patrick St.Peter.
 In 1990, it was announced that Loring Air Force Base would be closed in 1994.
 Shortly after the announcement, the credit union moved its main office from Sawyer Road to Bennett Drive in Caribou.
 In 1993, a new branch office was opened in Fort Fairfield.
 In 2001, after 37 years of service, Patrick St.Peter retired.
 On October 1, 2010, The County Federal Credit Union completed its most recent merger by joining with Houlton Federal Credit Union.
 This merger expanded the existing field of membership to include all communities in Aroostook County south of Presque Isle.
-Our membership has increased to over 17,000 with assets totaling over $200,000,000 ranking us as the 10th largest credit union in Maine (as of September 2012).
+Our membership has increased to over 17,000 with assets totaling over $200,000,000, ranking us as the 10th largest credit union in Maine (as of September 2012).
 A new building at 247 North Street for our Houlton office opened on January 22, 2013.